-The Knee Arthroplasty cost measure score is a dollar value that represents a clinician's average paymentstandardized risk-adjusted cost to Medicare across all Knee Arthroplasty episodes attributed to them.
+The Screening/Surveillance Colonoscopy cost measure score is a dollar value that represents a clinician's average payment-standardized risk-adjusted cost to Medicare across all Screening/Surveillance Colonoscopy episodes attributed to them.
 A value above the national average indicates that on average, the clinician's resource use for this procedure was more expensive than the national average.
+A value below the national average indicates that on average, the clinician's resource use for this procedure was more expensive to the national average.
 A value below the national average indicates that on average, the clinician's resource use for this procedure was less expensive than the national average.

 We note that this measure - as a cost measure - does not necessarily by itself reflect quality of care.
 While it does capture consequences of care by including assigned services during the post-trigger period such as for complications, there are other quality metrics that cannot be captured by a cost measure alone.
 This measure is most meaningful when presented in part of a program such as MIPS where clinicians are also assessed on quality measures.
+The focus of this measure is on colonoscopies performed for screening/surveillance purposes, and does not include colonoscopies for diagnostic purposes.